eleventy7/eider/README.md

 It's primarily being used for another project with messages sent over Aeron and Aeron Cluster byte buffers, plus data held within a Replicated State Machine running within Aeron Cluster.

-The intent behind the PJC variant is to investigate Aeron Cluster using persistent memory for the state machine internal data as well as snapshotting to persistent memory.

 ### Requirements

 - Java 11